nearform/nscale-docs/contributing/nscale-client.md

 To chat with the owners/contributors visit the [nscale gitter][gitter] page.

-If you make any improvements please check out our general guidelines for submitting us a [pull request.][pull-requests]
+If you make any improvements please check out our general guidelines for submitting a [pull request.][pull-requests]

 [Back To - Home][]